 The five internal organs are also closely related to the four seasons.
 Care should be taken to maintain the liver in spring, heart in summer, spleen in summer, lung in autumn, and kidney in winter.
 Healthy people, eat more sour food in spring, bitter food in summer, sweet food in summer, spicy food in autumn, and salty food in winter.
 But not too much.
 Traditional Chinese medicine classics always tell us that yin and yang must be balanced, in order to be healthy.
 This is also the way in which the Chinese eat and deal with things.

-The five grains, five fruits, five meat, and five vegetables we eaten every day have five flavors.
-The book also believes the five representatives and tastes in fruits, meat, grains ,vegetables:
+The five grains, five fruits, five meat, and five vegetables we eat every day have five flavors.
+The book also believes the five representatives and tastes in fruits, meat, grains, and vegetables:

 Five fruits: jujube is sweet; plum is sour; chestnut is salty; apricot is bitter; peach is spicy.

 Five meat: beef is sweet; dog meat is sour; pork is salty; mutton is bitter; chicken is spicy.

 Five Grains: rice is sweet; hemp (hemp seed) is sour; soybean is salty; wheat is bitter; yellow millet (yellow rice) is spicy.

 Five vegetables: winter amaranth is sweet; Leeks are sour; soybean leaves are salty; allium macrostemon bunge is bitter; green scallions are spicy.